Woody Allen Movies

 Allen went all-out creatively for Annie Hall.
 The movie is remarkable for his use of techniques like split-screens, sub-titles, color schemes, animation and lines spoken directly to the camera.
 The movie also contains trademarks that he's used in many of his films: cameo appearances, the Allen trademark one-liners, neuroses, cultural referencing and an infectious love of New York.

 For star-spotters, there is an early creepy performance from Christopher Walken as Annie's brother.
 Viewers can catch a quick glimpse of a young Sigourney Weaver and Jeff Goldblum.
-Singer/songwriter Paul Simon also appears in his first acting role, a born New Yorker ironically cast as an LA producer whose offers of stardom tempt Annie to the West Coast, or 'Munchkinland' as Alvy describes it.
+Singer/songwriter Paul Simon also appears in his first acting role, a born New Yorker ironically cast as an LA producer whose offers of stardom tempt Annie to the West Coast, or "Munchkinland" as Alvy describes it.

-Annie Hall was shot by top cinematographer Gordon Willis (The Godfather: Parts 1,2 and 3 and All the President's Men).
+Annie Hall was lensed by top cinematographer Gordon Willis (The Godfather: Parts 1,2 and 3 and All the President's Men).
 The movie was co-scripted by long-time Allen collaborator Marshall Brickman.
 Annie Hall won four Academy Awards, including Best Picture and Best Director.
 It also received the New York and National Film Critics awards, the Directors Guild award and four BAFTAs, including Best Picture and Best Editing.
 As well as outshining Star Wars at the 1977 Oscars, Annie Hall started the fashion trend for thrift-shop chic as a generation copied Diane Keaton's eccentric dress sense.
-See awards for Annie Hall.

 Budget: $4m (USA)

-Gross: $38.3m (USA), SEK 5,209,927 (Sweden)
+$38.3m (USA), SEK 5,209,927 (Sweden)

 cover

-Woody Allen France
+Woody Allen DVD Collections

 Order a Nostalgia Family Video Catalog from Catalogs.com

-All materials, including our almanac and its contents are © 2005
+All materials, including our almanac and its contents are © 2012